Pistonite/botw-ist/packages/manual/src/action/break_slots.md

 - Sell all the items from slots that are being held
 - Close the dialog

-Example script for Arrowless Offset in the simulator
+Example script for Arrowless Offset in the simulator:

 ```skybook
 get 2 shroom 2 pepper 1 banana
 :smug hold 1 shroom 1 pepper